Ternary-Crew/PassCollector/README.md

 * Clean up code

 ## Technical Notes
-* This program is for keeping user's password in a secured vault.
+* PassCollector is a password manager application that is based on the user's desktop.
+It allows users to store their password in a protected vault that stores data of their website, username, and password.

-## Developer NOtes
+## Developer Notes
 *

 ## Links